-Like Erb’s palsy patients, children with Klumpke’s paralysis often recover over time.
+Children with Klumpke’s paralysis often recover over time.
 In neuropraxia injuries specifically, parents tend to notice significant improvement in their child’s movement in about four to six months.

 Once the disorder has been diagnosed, doctors typically recommend immobilizing the affected arm and hand for one to two weeks.
 Then, gentle massages and exercises can help increase range of motion.
-For more serious cases where the nerve was severed, surgery may be recommended.
+For severe cases where the nerve was severed, surgery may be recommended.
 Doctors will either operate on the nerve performing a graft, or transfer tendons to improve the nearby nerves.